Startseite

 Exploring the intertidal…

-My research mainly focuses on the evolution and ecology of intertidal organisms.
-In my PhD project, I aim to illuminate the underlying genomic and ecological drivers that shaped the diversification of the cryptobenthic clingfish genus Gouania.
-Apart from that, I am involved in a several projects, which include studies about the biogeography, systematics and evolution of other small benthic fishes and intertidal oribatid mites…
+My research mainly focuses on the evolution and ecology of intertidal organisms, especially in Mediterranean gravel beach environments.
+In my PhD project, I aimed to illuminate the underlying genomic and ecological drivers that shaped the diversification of the cryptobenthic clingfish genus Gouania.
+Apart from that, I have been involved in several projects, which include studies about the biogeography, systematics and evolution of other small benthic fishes and intertidal oribatid mites.

 News